sparkfabrik/company-playbook/content/our-company/job-interviews.md

+/*
+Description: How we perform recruitment meetings and assess skills in SparkFabrik
+Sort: 20
+*/

 We are constantly evolving our hiring skills and practices.

 What follow is a broad depiction of our hiring workflow, from first contact to job offer signing.